kleros/stake-curate/docs/technical.md

 Some examples on when this would be useful:

 - List updates to a new version, rendering all items outdated, and many item owners don't bother refreshing their items, so they stop being included.
 Parties interested in preserving the curated items could review them and batch "adopt" them, taking liability over them and getting them to be included again.
   - Without adoptions, this actor may have to call `addItem` and it would consume extra calldata to resubmit everything.
-Also, history for the previous item would disjoin.
+Also, history (previous editions, disputes, references, and the thread) for the previous item would disjoin.
 - An item continues being grief challenged, and the current owner doesn't raise the stakes.
 Someone takes ownership over the item and raises the stakes, so that the griefing attack is too expensive to continue.

 Adoptions is ingrained in the logic and it wouldn't save much code or complexity to remove it.
 This is because similar comparisons need to be made anyway to cover edge cases around raising stakes.
 It's a "nice to have".